 Measure and improve your employees’ workplace experience.

 Do you want to drive higher performance and attract and retain the best people by improving your employee experience (EX)?
 With employee engagement remaining largely static, to really ‘move the dial’ you may need to look beyond engagement.
-We can help you do this by measuring your employee experience more holistically, right across the employee lifecycle.
+We can help you do this with employee experience surveys that measure how your people are feeling in a more holistic way, right across the employee lifecycle.
 This will give you a thorough understanding of the key components making up the EX.
 From here you’ll be guided on exactly where to act to address problem areas for your business in order to enhance performance individually and collectively.

 The employee experience conundrum

-We have seen first-hand with a large number of organisations a rise in engagement survey scores and generally ‘good’ levels of engagement but, at the same time, issues such as high staff turnover or poor performance.
-This is a jarring picture and hints at the fact your survey may not be showing you the full picture.
-To bring this to life, here are some specific challenges you may find with ‘engaged’ employees:
+We’ve seen first-hand with a number of organisations a rise in engagement survey scores and generally ‘good’ levels of engagement coinciding with issues such as high staff turnover or poor performance.
+This jarring picture hints at a survey not showing the full picture.
+To bring this to life more, here are some specific challenges you may find with ‘engaged’ employees:

-- They become frustrated when their discretionary effort is scuppered by a lack of resources to do their job well (poor enablement)
+- They get frustrated when discretionary effort is scuppered by a lack of resources to do their job well (poor enablement)

-- They will not feel trusted when their voices fall on deaf ears, or if micro-management prevents them from making decisions (poor empowerment).
+- They don’t feel trusted when their voices fall on deaf ears, or if micro-management prevents them making decisions (poor empowerment).